puppetlabs/puppet-docs/source/dashboard/manual/1.2/bootstrapping.markdown

 Creating and Configuring a MySQL Database
 --------

-Dashboard needs a user, a password, and a database.
-You've already chosen these in your `database.yml` file, but will need to create them with your MySQL administration utility of choice;[^rakedbcreate] in the standard command-line client, the commands will look something like this:
+Dashboard needs a user, a password, and at least one database.
+Create these using the names and passwords you chose in your `database.yml` file.

+This will require that you use some external MySQL administration utility;[^rakedbcreate] in the standard command-line `mysql` client, the commands will look something like this:

     CREATE DATABASE dashboard CHARACTER SET utf8;
     CREATE USER 'dashboard'@'localhost' IDENTIFIED BY 'my_password';
     GRANT ALL PRIVILEGES ON dashboard.* TO 'dashboard'@'localhost';

 (See the [MySQL manual](http://dev.mysql.com/doc/) for more information.)

+[^rakedbcreate]: Instead of creating a database manually, you can also use the `db:create` or `db:create:all` tasks, but these require that Dashboard's MySQL user already exist and have the appropriate permissions on the requested database.
+Since you'll likely need to use raw SQL commands or another external tool to do that, you might as well just create the databases while you're in there.

 ### Tuning